FarhanBijapur/Meetsy/README.md

 ### AI Features Not Working

-- Verify OPENAI_API_KEY is valid and has credits
+- Verify GEMINI_API_KEY is valid and has credits
 - Check API rate limits if getting 429 errors
 - Review console logs for detailed error messages